 The Queen’s Hamlet is situated in the park of Château de Versailles, close to the Petit Trianon.
 Built in 1783 for Marie Antoinette, the Hamlet served as a place of leisure and privacy for her and her friends.
 The Hamlet is comprised of meadows, streams, a pond, gardens, a farm, rustic cottages and a Temple of Love.
 This type of model farm, which evokes the feeling of being in the countryside, was fashionable among the French aristocrats at the time.

 Wandering through Hameau de la Reine paints a slightly different picture of Marie Antoinette.
 She wanted her own private space where she could escape prying courtiers and her own structured life.
 In the hamlet, she played dress up as a young shepherdess.
-It seems that she sought simplicity, freedom and peace – all of which are represented in the pastoral setting she created.
+It seems that she sought simplicity, freedom, and peace – all of which are represented in the pastoral setting she created.

 This pink marbled palace was built at the request of King Louis XIV as a retreat for himself and his official mistress, Marquise de Montespan.
 She actually bore him 7 children and was said to have great influence at court.
-At the single-storey château, the King could invite guests and enjoy light meals away from the arduous pomp of court life.
+At the single-story château, the King could invite guests and enjoy light meals away from the arduous pomp of court life.